freedomofpress/securedrop/docs/deployment_practices.md

 **Change detection monitoring for the web application configuration and landing page content**

-OSSEC is FOSS host based intrusion detection suite that includes a file integrity monitor.
+OSSEC is a free and open source host-based intrusion detection suite that includes a file integrity monitor.
 More information can be found [here.](https://ossec.net)

 **Don't log access to the landing page in the webserver**